-Our goal at Compass High School is to expose students to a variety of technologies-both educational and assistive-so they can discover what works best for them.
+Our goal at Compass High School is to expose students to a variety of technologies-both instructional and assistive-so they can discover what works best for them.
 Here are some of the highlights of the technology program at Compass.

-Every classroom is equipped with technology that allows teachers to use a multisensory approach.
-Interactive whiteboards, wireless Internet access, a variety of cutting-edge software apps, and other instructional technologies are standard in every class.
+Every classroom is equipped with technology that allows teachers to use a multi-sensory approach.
+Interactive whiteboards, Wi-Fi access, a variety of cutting-edge software apps, and other instructional technologies are standard in every class.

 To facilitate written language, students master keyboarding and basic word processing strategies.
 Students also use Inspiration to help them generate and organize ideas for writing.
 Other software programs help with spelling, word-finding, and editing.
 For students who prefer to dictate their writing, we assist them in mastering speech-to- text software.